Braves vs. White Sox Player Props Betting Odds

-Oddsmakers have listed player props for Ronald Acuna Jr., Luis Robert and others when the Atlanta Braves host the Chicago White Sox at Truist Park on Friday at 7:20 PM ET.
+Luis Robert and Ronald Acuna Jr. are among the players with prop bets on the table when the Chicago White Sox and the Atlanta Braves square off at Truist Park on Saturday (beginning at 7:15 PM ET).

 Bet on this matchup or its props with BetMGM!